 How will it feel?
 Is there pain?

 It will feel like a mouthful at first!
-Within the first 1-2 weeks the patient will get used to the herbst appliance and it should not be uncomfortable.
+Within the first 1-2 weeks the patient should adapt to the herbst appliance and it should not be too uncomfortable.
 It may irritate the inside of your child’s cheek at first, but soon the tissue will toughen up and the herbst appliance will not be a problem.
 You should report any prolonged cheek or tongue irritation to your orthodontist.
 We utilize the “telescoping” Herbst; the arms are shorter and less bulky, so it is easier to adapt to.
 Additionally, the telescoping feature allows for better side-to-side movement of the jaw.
 This reduces jaw limitations that traditional herbst appliances had.

 What is the cost of a Herbst appliance?